aistico-jhr/maltasdatagen/README.md

 1. measurement_id: A unique identifier for each measurement event (may have several rows).
 1. device_id: An identifier for the device on which the measurement was taken.
 1. role_id: An integer identifier for the role involved in the event.
-    0. N/A (not selected)
+    0. 0 = N/A (not selected)
-    1. Nurse
+    1. 1 = Nurse
-    2. Physician
+    2. 2 = Physician
 1. start_time_iso: The ISO-formatted timestamp indicating when an event started.
 1. end_time_iso: The ISO-formatted timestamp indicating when an event ended.
 1. total_time_spent: The total duration of the measurement in seconds.
 1. status: The status of the event.
-    a.
-"STARTED": The measurement has started.
+    * "STARTED": The measurement has started.
-    b.
-"PAUSED": The measurement was temporarily halted.
+    * "PAUSED": The measurement was temporarily halted.
-    c.
-"CONTINUED": The measurement resumed after being paused.
+    * "CONTINUED": The measurement resumed after being paused.
-    d.
-"INTERRUPTED": The measurement was stopped before completion.
+    * "INTERRUPTED": The measurement was stopped before completion.
-    e.
-"COMPLETE": The measurement successfully reached completion.
+    * "COMPLETE": The measurement successfully reached completion.

 These descriptions should give you a comprehensive understanding of each event recorded in the dataset.
 More status messages (such as "INTERACTED" may be added at later time.